 At one point, I glanced back at Karen, who was struggling with her faith, and the language.
 She is from Taiwan and was having a hard time with this transition, and my heart broke for her.
 My catholic faith was something I took for granted for so long, and then there are people, who like Karen probably struggle with the meaning, the process, and are probably scared.

 When my dad came out of the confessional, he was so relieved and so happy.
 He knelt down did his penance, and then Father J came out of the confessional to talk to Karen.
-After he spoke with her, he approached me, and smiled.
-I have been flirting with him and the idea of going to confession.
+After he spoke with her, he approached me and smiled.
+This is wrong, what I am about to admit, but I have been flirting with him.
+I also have been flirting with the idea of going to confession.
 I think Beth Ann told him that I was considering it.
 I looked at him and smiled.
 He said, “You ready.”
 I swallowed and nodded my head.
 I stood up and walked back to the confessional with him.
 I told him I hear the Darth Vader theme in my head.
 He said, are you telling me I look like Darth Vader?”
 He laughed.
 I said, “No, it’s just I haven’t been to confession in so long.”

 When I entered the confessional, I remember it being so much bigger.
 I looked around and took a seat on the bench.
 I looked over at Father J. He was leaning in through the window.
 He smiled at me.
 I smiled back.
 I took a deep breath.
 I said, “Bless me, Father, for I have sinned.
 It has been probably 10 years since my last confession.”
 He nodded.
 I looked up at him.
 I said, “I am sorry, I am not sure if I remember how to do this.”
 He smiled and said, “Take your time, and we can just have a conversation.”
 I said, “Okay.”
 I told him conversation how I struggled with my faith, took things for granted, and I am married to a wonderful man, who has a servant’s heart, and I have been given this amazing chance at life through my adoption, etc.